Over the ages, Christians have memorized many of these verses and found comfort. They will comfort you too. Print out one and place it on your fridge.

 David has this word of exhortation repeated through this psalm.

 He rolls around the same cycle of thought.

-2. God is faithful, He keeps us.
+Two.
+God is faithful.
+He keeps us.

-3. Wickedness will not last.
+Three.
+Wickedness will not last.

 “The steps of a man are established by the LORD, when he delights in his way; though he fall, he shall not be cast headlong, for the LORD upholds his hand.”

 Thank You that You uphold the hand of Your people.
 As we walk through both storms and chaos and also times of sunshine and fair weather, You hold our hand, You guide our paths, You uphold our steps!

 Please lead us not into temptation Lord God, and deliver us from evil today!